 Obviously, I still continue to read for my academic work, but now thank goodness, I can also do more reading for pleasure and for inspiration.
 And I’ve re-discovered so many books that went untouched during the studying years.

 I often refer to other authors and books in my blog posts.
-These are the ones that I have referenced to date.
-No doubt I will get around to sharing why they are inspirational at some point in the future!
+These are the ones that I have referenced to date, with my most recent favourites at the top of the list!
+No doubt I will get around to sharing why they are inspirational at some point in the future.

 - Doreen Virtue: Daily Guidance from your Angels